EdoEpi/Mannaiatore/README.md

 ## Preset Selection
 - The preset selector is based on Firebase database.
-The SAVE button allows to save the current state of the synth, including all knobs, selectors, buttons, etc. to be recalled at any time in the future.
+The CREATE NEW button allows to save the current state of the synth, including all knobs, selectors, buttons, etc. to be recalled at any time in the future.
-- Pressing SAVE will show a prompt, allowing the user to pick a name for the preset.
+- Pressing CREATE NEW will show a prompt, allowing the user to pick a name for the preset.
 - The LOAD button loads the currently selected preset from the list.
 - DELETE can be used to delete the currently selected preset from the database, and therefore from the selection list.